tmcd82070/SDraw/README.md

 # SDraw
 An R package to draw samples

 Description: This package draws several types of statistical samples, but focuses on spatially balanced samples that are  especially suited for environmental monitoring.
-It draws BAS, GRTS, HAL, and SSS samples from points, lines, and polygons.
+It draws BAS, GRTS, HAL, SSS and SRS samples from points, lines, and polygons.
 An friendly Shiny interface is included for the common functions.
+See `help(sdraw)` to get started.

 License: GNU General Public License

 # Dependencies

 The author has found it best to install dependencies before attempting to install SDraw.
 To install dependencies, execute the following:
 * `install.packages( c("spsurvey", "rgdal", "rgeos", "sp", "shiny", "deldir"), repos="http://cran.r-project.org")`

 `rgdal` and `rgeos` require java routines, so java must be installed.
 On Unix systems, the libraries needed for `rgdal` and `rgeos` are criptically named.
 Google 'install rgdal unix'.